Best Commercial Hand Dryers

 Paper towels are another popular option that is often even a user’s preference over hand dryers.
 Although using a paper towel may be quicker than a hand dryer, they do create a lot of waste and a mess.

 - Citron Hygiene Paper Towel Dispencer

 Small Washable Cotton Towels

-Small cotton towels are a another, more luxurious option they create a lot of laundry which wastes water and energy.
+Small cotton towels are another and more luxurious option they create a lot of laundry which wastes water and energy.

 Cloth Towel Dispenser

 Cloth towel dispensers are another good alternative to hand dryers as they do not create any waste and only require the cloth roll to be replaced regularly.
-However, the towel rools can become breeding grounds for bacteria as they stays damp most of the time.
+However, the towel rolls can become breeding grounds for bacteria as they stay damp most of the time.